-Does you knee hurt, pop, lock up or "catch"?
+Does your knee hurt, pop, lock up or “catch”?
 Is your knee swollen at the end of the day?
-Do you have limitations when you try to completely bend or straighten out your knee?
+Do you have limitations when trying to completely bend or straighten your knee?

-There are two "C" shaped structures, the medial mensicus on the inside of your knee and the lateral meniscus on the outside of your knee.
+There are two “C” shaped structures, the medial meniscus on the inside of your knee and the lateral meniscus on the outside of your knee.

 - Ice, anti-inflammatory medications, exercises to regain strength and motion.

 - An orthopedic surgeon will examine the knee, obtain x-rays and based on your complaints diagnose your problem.
-An MRI scan can usually confirm the diagnosis of a mensicus tear.
+An MRI scan can usually confirm the diagnosis of a meniscus tear.